villares/material-aulas-py5/jupyterbook_installation_notes.md

 Goal: Make class materials that can profit from Thebe/MyBinder.org execution.

+Work in progress.
+Published as proof of concept here: https://abav.lugaralgum.com/material-aulas-py5/

 #### Recording steps taken so far (work in progress)

 - 2021-09-18 First attempt, lots of help from @hx2A, first jupyter book working page!